Ramona's Cuisine

 Jump to Recipe

-Easter was the best time of the year I remember, yes Christmas too but sonce I am a spring person more than a winter one, Easter is special, very special.
+This gorgeous relish brings back so many wonderful Easter time memories I lived as a child.
+Easter was the best time of the year I remember, yes Christmas too but since I am a spring chick, Easter is and always be special, very special.

 Spring, oh lovely spring!
 This year felt like you were never going to arrive but now it is finally here.
 These days I will never forget, days were longer, food was amazing, preparations were so vivid, guests and visit times, the whole energy around it was absolutely amazing.

 It was smelling like Easter in the air, the smell was incredible, everyone was cooking and getting ready to celebrate the big days with loads of harmony, laughter and good food.
+I recall when my mum was making this relish - it was always going out and grating the horseradish on the patio table.

 A little more about beetroot and horseradish its benefits